Acquaintance Time of a Graph: Abstract

 Studying the computational complexity of this problem, we prove that for any constant $t \geq 1$ the problem of deciding that a given graph $G$ has $\AC(G) \leq t$ or $\AC(G) \geq 2t$ is $\NP$-complete.
 That is, $\AC(G)$ is $\NP$-hard to approximate within multiplicative factor of 2, as well as within any additive constant factor.

-On the algorithmic side, we give a deterministic polynomial time algorithm that given an $n$-vertex graph $G$ distinguishes between the cases $\AC(G)=1$ and $\AC(G) \geq n-O(1)$.
-We also give a randomized polynomial time algorithm that distinguishes between the cases $\AC(G)=1$ and $\AC(G) = \Omega(\log(n))$ with high probability.
+On the algorithmic side, we give a deterministic algorithm that given an $n$-vertex graph $G$ with $\AC(G)=1$ finds a strategy for acquaintance that consists of $\ceil{n/c}$ matchings in time $n^{c+O(1)}$.
+We also design a randomized polynomial time algorithm that given an $n$-vertex graph $G$ with $\AC(G)=1$ finds with high probability an $O(\log(n))$-rounds strategy for acquaintance.

 \pagenumbering{arabic}